 John and Missy met at Anabaptist Mennonite Biblical Seminary when John was a full-time student there and Missy was taking courses to complete her Bible and Ministry degree from EMU.
 John grew up in Wayland, Iowa, and graduated from Central College in Pella, Iowa, before seminary.
 They were married in 1992.
 In 1994, John completed his Master of Divinity degree and they moved to Iowa City, where John did Clinical Pastoral Education at the University of Iowa Hospital.
 In addition, John has completed further Clinical Pastoral Education at the University of Virginia Health Center and worked for the Lombard Mennonite Peace Center, in Lombard, Illinois.

 In 2014, John finished a Doctor of Ministry degree through Western Theological Seminary in Holland, Michigan.
 His doctoral thesis focused on how Anabaptist congregations can best organize themselves to live out the mission of God in their unique settings.
 John has also completed Transitional/Interim Pastor Training with the Mennonite-based Transitional Pastors Network.

 Having grown up in Iowa, John is still a big Iowa Hawkeye fan.
 John enjoys watching sports on TV and in person.
 He also enjoys reading, mostly books about spiritual growth and books that provide theological insights, although he also enjoys reading biographies as well.

-John is excited to have this opportunity to walk with the Rock Run congregation is this time of transition for the congregation.
+John is excited to have this opportunity to walk with the Rock Run congregation.
 He has felt at home in his experiences with Church of the Brethren congregations and hopes to help the Rock Run congregation live out the Church of the Brethren’s motto of “Continuing the work of Jesus.
 Peacefully.
 Simply.
 Together.”